 However, there is a growing trend towards services provided in other care settings, coupled with a drive towards lower costs.
 This has spurred on the presence and success of telehealth services, which may offer increased efficiency and also lower the total cost of care.
 These trends came into sharp relief in 2020 with the covid-19 pandemic pushing hospital capacities to care for infected patients, with some hospitals entirely full of covid-19 infected patients.
-Patients seeking care for other diagnoses turned quickly to alternative care models, or went without care entirely.
+Patients seeking care for other diagnoses turned quickly to alternative care models such as telehealth, or went without care entirely.

 iii Payment for healthcare services